Becoming a real estate agent in Texas can put you on a career path where you control your time and income, but you have to earn a real estate license.

 So you decided that you want to become a Texas real estate agent.
 It’s a decision that can put you on a career path where you have more control over your schedule and income, but first, you have to go through the process to earn your Texas real estate license.
 Let’s go over the steps to obtain your real estate license in Texas.

-- Take the required Texas real estate pre-license courses
+Prepare for the Texas real estate exam

-- Get fingerprints and a background check
+Complete a background check

 If you meet the minimum general requirements for getting a Texas real estate license, you can focus your attention on the education requirements.
 You don’t need a college degree to become a real estate agent, but the Texas Real Estate Commission (TREC) does require applicants to complete six required courses: